peters/myget/README.md

 If you want ```myget.include.ps1``` to work on you local computer you need to have [msysgit](https://code.google.com/p/msysgit/downloads/list) installed.

-You might want to add `.buildtools` in your .gitignore.
+You might want to add `.buildtools` to your .gitignore.

 # Run unit tests
 ```